ikko/sym/README.md

 *   **Ensure Seamless Integration:** Facilitate effortless interoperability between disparate systems and data sources.
 Symbol's emphasis on canonical representation and well-defined relationships ensures that information can flow freely and accurately across organizational boundaries, breaking down data silos and fostering a unified view of critical assets.
 *   **Generalize and Unify Knowledge:** Transcend the limitations of rigid, application-specific data models.
 By enabling the creation of a flexible, extensible knowledge graph, Symbol allows for the generalization of concepts and their relationships, fostering a holistic understanding of complex domains.
 This unified knowledge base becomes a strategic asset, enabling advanced analytics, intelligent automation, and the development of novel solutions that leverage interconnected insights.

-## Illustrative Example: Compact Graph Representation
+## Example: Compact Graph Representation

 The Symbol framework excels at representing intricate relationships in a concise and human-readable format.
 Consider the following example, demonstrating a compact graph of interconnected concepts: